JustWhit3/higgs-decay-classification/doc/background_explanation.md

 Evaluation of the classification process is given by a metric called "AMS" (see the [PDF_dataset.pdf](https://github.com/JustWhit3/higgs-decay-classification/blob/master/doc/PDF_dataset.pdf)).
 At the end have been combined all the AMS of each classification procedure with the Logistic Regression method.

-## Results
+## Preliminar results

-In this section are presented all the final results.
+In this section are presented all the preliminar final results.
 Numerical results (AMS scores) are:

 - Best AMS Score of the DNN: 3.529 at a Cut Parameter of 0.83.
 - Best AMS Score of the BDT: 3.578 at a Cut Parameter of 0.83.